AI-Assisted Product Design in Practice

 Receipt upload

-The prototype included simulated states for budgets, receipts, and reimbursement status.
+The prototype included simulated states for budgets, receipts, and reimbursement status and flows.

-This allowed the interface to behave like a real product and made usability testing significantly more meaningful.
+This allowed the interface to behave like a real product and made usability testing significantly more meaningful, which translated into improvements to the onboard and receipt upload states.

 Final Prototype